MarsBased/handbook/sections/companyculture.md

 # Company Culture

-We live by a very distinct and solid set of values which guide us in our day to day.
+We live by a very distinct and solid set of values guiding us in our day to day.

 These are the pillars of our company culture: